Showboat Atlantic City: Amenities

-Upon the reopening of the Showboat, the hotel rebranded the former House of Blues as the Bourbon Room which hosts concerts and other events.
-The hotel also introduced a video arcade called Starcade and a glow-in-the-dark miniature golf course sponsored by Glow Golf However, both the Starcade and Glow Golf establishments have closed, being replaced by the much larger Lucky Snake Arcade & Sports Bar.
+Upon the reopening of the Showboat, the hotel rebranded the former House of Blues as the Bourbon Room which rarely hosts concerts and other events.
+The hotel also introduced a video arcade called Starcade and a glow-in-the-dark miniature golf course sponsored by Glow Golf However, both the Starcade and Glow Golf establishments have closed, being replaced by the much larger Lucky Snake Arcade & Sports Bar in 2021.